bloominstituteoftechnology/ios-astronomy/README.md

 ## Part 1 - Implement Basic Collection View

+//WORKED BUT ONLY LOADED ONE IMAGE OVER AND OVER

 A collection view and associated view controller have already been set up for you, and data is already being loaded from the API.
 However, loading images from the Mars Rover API is a multi-step process:

 1. Load mission manifest (`MarsRover`) for a given Rover.
 (Done for you already)